scalar-labs/scalar-kubernetes/docs/K8sLogCollectionGuide.md

 > [!CAUTION]
 >
-> The `docs` folder has been moved to the centralized documentation repository, [docs-internal](https://github.com/scalar-labs/docs-internal).
+> The contents of the `docs` folder have been moved to the [docs-internal-orchestration](https://github.com/scalar-labs/docs-internal-orchestration) repository.
 Please update this documentation in that repository instead.
 >
 > To view the Scalar Kubernetes documentation, visit the documentation site for the product you are using:
 >